cs3org/OCM-API/IETF-RFC.md

 ## Functions

-Open Cloud Mesh defines distinct functions, it is not neccessary for an implementation to provide all of them.
+Open Cloud Mesh defines distinct functions.
+It is not necessary for an implementation to provide all of them.
 In fact, it may be useful to have separate implementations for different functions.

 ### OCM Provider

 An OCM Provider is an entity that can take on the two _roles_ of a _Sending Server_ and a _Receiving Server_.
 An OCM Provider MUST be a _Discoverable Server_ and SHOULD be able to receive _Notifications_.

 ### OCM Directory Service